Jackpot winning Mega Millions ticket sold in NJ

 TRENTON — Someone in New Jersey could be holding a winning Mega Millions ticket.

-One ticket sold in New Jersey matched all six numbers plus the mega ball drawn Friday night to claim the jackpot with an annuity value of $267 million ($159 million cash).
+One ticket sold in New Jersey matched all five numbers plus the mega ball drawn Friday night to claim the jackpot with an annuity value of $267 million ($159 million cash).
 It was the only ticket sold good for the jackpot.

 The winning numbers were: 29, 33, 39, 60 and 66 with a Mega Ball of 21 and a Megaplier of 2.